earthsaharat/RAICoreServices_PublicVersion/README.md

 The variable `raiuser` is contain user data that logging in to the website while request that page or that view

 The code `@raimodule_user_verify(module_id=3)`, you should put before every view function.
 This code use to verify the user that request the page/view whether the user match with the property that you set or not.
-You must change module_id to your module ID in real server.
+You must change module_id to your module ID in the real server.

 You can change the property and accessibility in module name **Module Manager**